krinj/py-hanabi/REPORT.md

 1. Play a card if certain that is playable.
 2. Discard a card if certain that it can be discarded.
 3. If hint tokens remain, give the most useful hint to another player.
-4. Otherwise, discard the card most likley to be unplayable.
+4. Otherwise, discard the card most likely to be unplayable.

 Of course, there are many parameters and policies for each of these steps.
 The author also presents the case for special situations, such as when the game is ending and the agent is better off 'guessing' a card than giving a hint.

 Different strategies were simulated in a 3-player mirror match, with *n-games*=10.
-The simulation also tests 10,000 different paramter configurations with each strategy.
+The simulation also tests 10,000 different parameter configurations with each strategy.
 The strongest combination with the following rules:

 * Discard Rule: discard the card that seems most useless.
 * Hint Rule: Giving a hint on the next useful card in sight or on the largest number of card.

 The score of this agent is **15.4**.

 Van den Bergh also explores the idea of using Monte-Carlo Tree Search.
-But the results seem poor, with high simluation costs only achieving an average score of **14.5**.
+But the results seem poor, with high simulation costs only achieving an average score of **14.5**.
 The author cites that MCTS can be awkward to apply to Hanabi because of the nature of hidden information in the game, and the limited fuses for each player to make a mistake.

 #### Evaluating Hanabi Agents: 2017

-Watlon-River's paper *Evaluating and Modelling Hanabi Playing Agents* discusses the above two agents, as well as some other ones (most notably the Predictor IS-MCTS model).
-The simluations included mirror-match benchmarks, as well as 2, 3, 4 and 5 player games using a different combination of agents.
+Watlon-River's paper *Evaluating and Modeling Hanabi Playing Agents* discusses the above two agents, as well as some other ones (most notably the Predictor IS-MCTS model).
+The simulations included mirror-match benchmarks, as well as 2, 3, 4 and 5 player games using a different combination of agents.
 The authors also included intentionally flawed agents to evaluate how other agents would perform when playing with a non-optimal team-mate.

 The authors point out that MCTS has the desirable property of being to operate without domain specific knowledge.
-The most performant agent in this paper was the Predictor IS-MCTS model.
+The best performing agent in this paper was the Predictor IS-MCTS model.
 However, the downside of this agent is that it must be provided with a model for each of the other agents that it is playing with.
 Also, it is quite slow - the authors had to limit its time per move to 1 second (whereas a rules based agent could complete an entire game in that same time).

 What was most notable for me in this paper was the care that the authors had taken to create perfect simulation environments.
 All the non-determinism was seeded to ensure that each agent was evaluated under the same conditions.
 Large n-game sizes were used, and the tests covered many different possible combination of agent pairings.

-Because the simluation method was different, I am unable to use the leading score (**12.14** in a 3-player game with the IS-MCTS agent) in any meaningful way (since I only have the capacity to test mirror match set ups).
+Because the simulation method was different, I am unable to use the leading score (**12.14** in a 3-player game with the IS-MCTS agent) in any meaningful way (since I only have the capacity to test mirror match set ups).